In this article, I will discuss on frameworks, platforms and tools for a typical SAP on Azure Operations Environment.

 Other Relevant Articles on SAP Technical Community

 I blog this article to share information that is intended as a general resource and personal insights.
+Errors or omissions are not intentional.
+Products and services mentioned in this article are not endorsements.
 Opinions are my own and not the views of my employers (past, present or future) or any organization that I may be affiliated with.
-Your comments to my posts are your views and I am not liable for anything shared by anyone else.
+Your comments to my posts are your views.
+Content from third party websites, Microsoft, SAP and other sources reproduced in accordance with Fair Use criticism, comment, news reporting, teaching, scholarship, and research.